North Dakota Car Accident Settlement Process and Timeline

 In North Dakota, you have six years to file a lawsuit for both personal injury and property damage.
 The clock starts ticking from the moment of the car accident.
 After this time period, court will deny to hear your case and you won't be able to recover any damages.
 Keep in mind that different types of claims have different time limits.
 Be sure to check other provisions of North Dakota statute of limitations.

 In addition to North Dakota's no-fault system, many other laws can come into play in a car accident case.
 Even if your case doesn't reach the trial phase, you should still consider contacting an experienced attorney to explore all of your legal options.
-It's easy to overlook several types of damages you may be entitled to.
-Get a free claim evaluation from an experienced attorney in your area today.
+Get started today by speaking with an experienced accident attorney in your area.

 Contact a qualified attorney.